Unity-Billal-mesloub/zustand/README.md

 A small, fast and scalable bearbones state-management solution using simplified flux principles.
 Has a comfy API based on hooks, isn't boilerplatey or opinionated.

 Don't disregard it because it's cute.
-It has quite the claws, lots of time was spent dealing with common pitfalls, like the dreaded [zombie child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), [react concurrency](https://github.com/bvaughn/rfcs/blob/useMutableSource/text/0000-use-mutable-source.md), and [context loss](https://github.com/facebook/react/issues/13332) between mixed renderers.
+It has quite the claws, lots of time was spent dealing with common pitfalls, like the dreaded [zombie child problem](https://react-redux.js.org/api/hooks#stale-props-and-zombie-children), and [context loss](https://github.com/Unity-Billal-mesloub/react/issues) between mixed renderers.
 It may be the one state-manager in the React space that gets all of these right.

 You can try a live [demo](https://zustand-demo.pmnd.rs/) and read the [docs](https://zustand.docs.pmnd.rs/).